UMIACS/qav/README.md

 It provides question sets to group related questions.
 Questions can also have subordinate Questions underneath them.
 Answers to those questions can be validated based on a simple, static piece of information provided by you.
-Answers mail also be validated dynamically based on the information provided in previous questions.
+Answers may also be validated dynamically based on the information provided in previous questions.

 ## Example Usage